 Open a command prompt as an administrator.
 At the prompt, type ntdsutil and press enter.
 This put me directly in the ntdsutil mode.
 Entering ‘help’ shows all the options directly available :

-• At the metadata cleanup prompt, type connections and press enter.
+metadata cleanupcommand and press enter. - At the metadata cleanup prompt, type

-• After connecting to the domain controller, type quit at the server connections prompt to exit out to the metadata cleanup prompt.
+connect to server ws2012r2and press enter.
+Where ws2012r2 is a domain controller dns name. - After connecting to the domain controller, type quit at the server connections prompt to exit out to the

-• At the select operation target type select domain 0.
-Where domain 0 is the intended domain.
+select operation targettypeselect domain 0.
+Where domain 0 is the intended domain. - At the next

-• At the next select operation target prompt, type list sites and press enter.
+select operation targetprompt, type list sites and press enter. - At the next

-• At the next select operation target prompt, type select server 1 where server 1 is the offline domain controller object I intend to remove.
-Press enter.
+select operation targetprompt, typeselect server 1where server 1 is the offline domain controller object I intend to remove.
+Press enter. - At the next

 We still had to go into the DNS forward lookup and reverse lookup zones to manually remove references to the offline domain controller object.